songssssss/notebook-repo/GCP_questions.md

 - **Sliding Window**: For continuous, overlapping intervals with frequent updates.
 - **Session Window**: For grouping events based on activity and inactivity periods.

+---

+Question 6

+Your company is migrating their 30-node Apache Hadoop cluster to the cloud.
+They want to re-use Hadoop jobs they have already created and minimize the management of the cluster as much as possible.
+They also want to be able to persist data beyond the life of the cluster.

+What should you do?
+Create a Google Cloud Dataflow job to process the data.
+Create a Google Cloud Dataproc cluster that uses persistent disks for HDFS.
+Create a Hadoop cluster on Google Compute Engine that uses persistent disks.
+Create a Cloud Dataproc cluster that uses the Google Cloud Storage connector.
+Create a Hadoop cluster on Google Compute Engine that uses Local SSD disks.